California Supreme Court Issues Long Awaited Administrative Exemption Decision

 Today the California Supreme Court issued its decision in Harris v.
 Superior Court (Liberty Mutual Insurance Co.), a case addressing whether insurance claims adjusters qualify for the administrative exemption under California law.
 The Court's decision focused solely on the issue of the "administrative/production worker dichotomy" and whether employees who fall on the "production" side can qualify for the administrative exemption.
 [By way of background, the administrative/production worker dichotomy is a doctrine whereby the court looks at the employee's duties as compared to the business of the employer.
 If the employee's work centers on "producing" the product or service the company chiefly exists to provide, then the employee is a production worker.
 Thus, in the insurance context, if the company is solely in the business of adjusting claims, the claims handlers who provide that very service are production workers.]
 The lower court held that because the claims adjusters at issue serviced individual claims and did not provide advice on general policies or operations of the company, they were production workers and could not qualify for the administrative exemption as a matter of law.

-The Court's decision in Harris is a positive one in that it limits both the application and importance of the administrative/production worker dichotomy—a doctrine that has been used by many courts to find employees did not qualify for the administrative exemption.
+The Court's decision in Harris is a positive one in that it limits both the application and importance of the administrative/production worker dichotomy--a doctrine that has been used by many courts to find employees did not qualify for the administrative exemption.
 However, the Court's decision falls short in providing much specific guidance (and certainly not any bright lines) on how to define or apply the administrative exemption.
 It seems clear that determination of exempt status will continue to necessitate an individualized fact-intensive inquiry based on the circumstances involved in any particular case.
-The full text of the Harris case is available here.